 Finally, when you set up your questions, select the dimension for each question.
 You can map more than one dimension to each question.

 If there are multiple questions for a dimension, then an average of the scores will be taken.

 This is a really nice feature because as a coach you can now give some personal advice to your respondents.
 This advice also serves to build rapport and trust with a respondent who is not yet a client.

 You do that in the feedback text section of each question.
 For each of the scores 1-10 you can specify personalized feedback.
 Practically, you may just want to do it by ranges.
 For example, a specific feedback for those scoring between 8-10 on a question, a different feedback for those scoring between 4-7, and then finally a different feedback text for those scoring 1-3.

-These 4 simple steps should help you customize your Wheel of Life for both business, personal, and life coaches.
+These 4 simple steps above should help you create your custom Wheel of Life for multiple purposes – business, personal, and life coaches.
 Of course there are other settings too.
 To see the configuration “options” available to you, please look at this post.
 This post on The Coaching Tools Company also covers a Wheel of Life pretty comprehensively.